MARKET SNAPSHOT: U.S. Stocks Poised To Edge Lower After Trump Fires FBI's Comey

 Check out:

-Stock movers: Online travel broker Priceline Group Inc.(PCLN) is on pace for a down day after the stock fell in after-hours action (http://www.marketwatch.com/story/priceline-shares-slide-on-weak-earnings-outlook-2017-05-09) Tuesday in the wake of a weak second-quarter outlook.
+Stock movers: Online travel broker Priceline Group Inc.(PCLN) is on pace for a down day after delivering a weak second-quarter outlook (http://www.marketwatch.com/story/priceline-shares-slide-on-weak-earnings-outlook-2017-05-09) late Tuesday.
+Shares were 3.8% lower in premarket trading.

-Fossil Group(FOSL) and Yelp Inc.(YELP) shares may also be active after falling in after-hours trade on disappointing earnings reports.

 Read the First Take: Yelp plummets as advertisers revolt (http://www.marketwatch.com/story/yelp-plummets-as-advertisers-revolt-2017-05-09)